mlvtmiranda/mlvtmiranda/README.md

 🇺🇸 C# developer, with experience in:

--API's in microservices architecture
+- API's in microservices architecture
--Environment config and containerizatio/deploy using Docker and K8S for orchestration -Data base using (SQL Server)EntityFramework, (Oracle)Dapper, (MongoDB)MongoDriver -Message Queues using Azure Service Bus
+- Environment config and containerizatio/deploy using Docker and K8S for orchestration
+- Data base using (SQL Server)EntityFramework, (Oracle)Dapper, (MongoDB)MongoDriver
+- Message Queues using Azure Service Bus
--Caching using Redis and RabbitMQ
+- Caching using Redis and RabbitMQ
--Code arquithecture using CQRS and DDD
+- Code arquithecture using CQRS and DDD
--Versiong using GitFlow
+- Versiong using GitFlow

 Studying: